Jeremy Darroch: Sky

+Darroch was knighted in the 2023 Birthday Honours for services to business, charity and sustainability.

+Later career

+Darroch became a non-executive director for Reckitt plc in November 2022, becoming chair of the Board in May 2024.

+Darroch joined the board of The Walt Disney Company as a Director in 2024.

 Personal life

-In July 2010 he received an honorary degree from the University of Hull.
+In July 2010, he received an honorary degree from the University of Hull.
 He is on the board of the Youth Sport Trust and the Council for Industry and Higher Education.